 The Visual Communication Design study examines the way visual language can be used to convey ideas, information and messages in the fields of communication, environmental and industrial design.
 Designers create and communicate through visual means to shape the everyday quality of life for individuals, communities and societies.
 Visual communication design relies on drawing and use computers as the primary component of visual language to support the conception and visualisation of ideas.
-Consequently, the study emphasises the importance of developing a variety of drawing skills to visualise thinking.
+Consequently, the study emphasises the importance of developing a variety of drawing skills to visualise thinking and to present potential solutions.